-Students who, at the time of graduation, are no more than two courses (maximum 6 credit hours) away from completing their program of study may be granted permission by the Academic Dean to participate in Commencement with the designation August Graduate.
+Students in the bachelor's degree programs who, at the time of graduation, are no more than two courses (maximum six credit hours) away from completing their program of study may be granted permission by the Academic Dean to participate in Commencement with the designation August Graduate.
 This provision also applies to students who are completing their supervised ministry experience during the spring semester if the supervised ministry marks the conclusion of their academic work.
 In the event that all course work is not completed by August 31 of that year, graduation will be withheld until Commencement of the following year.
 Such students will not be permitted to participate in Commencement a second time and will graduate in absentia.